 How and when did you meet?

 I worked in a local pub in Chepstow and my colleague was going out with a local lad.
-She introduced me to her boyfriend’s mate and it was instant attraction…or not!
-He used to teach at play scheme and came bouncing into the pub afterwards in his shorts, play scheme t-shirt (which had been drawn on by all the kids) and sunglasses (even though he was inside).
+She introduced me to her boyfriend’s mate and it was instant attraction… or not!
+He used to teach at play scheme and come bouncing into the pub afterwards in his shorts, playscheme t-shirt (which had been drawn on by all the kids) and sun glasses (even though he was inside).
 He was so full of energy he used to run up the stairs.
 Us girls in the pub used to laugh about it.
 I broke up with my ex and he found out.
-We soon got chatting but he was quite shy so it didn’t seem likely that he would make a move so, in his words, I pounced on him as we were leaving the pub one night.
+We soon got chatting but he was quite shy so didn’t seem to be looking likely to make a move so (in his words) I pounced on him as we were leaving the pub one night.

 How old are you both?